Jail Information

 Image

-Visitation will be offered Monday-Sunday between the hours of 9:00 AM to 11:00 AM and Tuesday, Thursday, Saturday, Sunday 7: 00 PM to 9:00 PM.
+9:00 AM to 11:00 AM and Tuesday, Thursday, Saturday, Sunday 7:00 PM to 9:00 PM.
 Please arrive 20 minutes before to be guaranteed a visit.

 Each inmate is allowed one 20 minute visit daily.
 Visitation will be terminated automatically at the end of allotted time.
 You will be given a notice that the visit is about to end.